dominikwilkowski/checkfile/README.md

 λ checkfile -d
 ```

-_💡 Note: This may cause a crash if the dot files contain non-UTF-8 contents_
+_💡 Note: If checkfiles encounters a binary file it will try to read it and mark lines it couldn't with `[- binary data -]`_

 ## License
 Copyleft (c) 2023 Dominik Wilkowski.